Armenian PM faces military's demand to resign, talks of coup - WTMJ

 YEREVAN, Armenia (AP) — Armenia’s prime minister accused top military officers on Thursday of attempting a coup after they demanded he step down, adding fuel to monthslong protests calling for his resignation following the nation’s defeat in a conflict with Azerbaijan over the Nagorno-Karabakh region.

-In response, the General Staff called for Pashinyan’s resignation — but the prime minister doubled down and dismissed the chief of the General Staff.
+In response, the General Staff called for Pashinyan’s resignation — but the prime minister doubled down and ordered that the chief of the General Staff be dismissed.

-He described the military’s statement as a “military coup attempt” and urged troops to only listen to his orders.
+After denouncing the military’s statement as a “coup attempt,” Pashinyan called on his supporters to rally in the capital and addressed them in a dramatic speech in which he said he had considered, but rejected, calls for him to resign.

-He also called on his backers to come to the streets and then later walked among them, using a loudspeaker to rally support.
-“We need a conversation, not a confrontation,” he said.
+“I became the prime minister not on my own will, but because people decided so,” he shouted to the crowd of more than 20,000 gathered in Republic Square.
+“Let people demand my resignation or shoot me in the square.”

 Pashinyan has defended the peace deal as a painful but necessary move to prevent Azerbaijan from overrunning the entire Nagorno-Karabakh region, which lies within Azerbaijan but was under the control of ethnic Armenian forces backed by Armenia since a separatist war there ended in 1994.